zinserjan/mocha-webpack/docs/installation/cli-usage.md

 ### --opts

-When there is no `--opts` given, mocha-webpack attempts to load `mocha-webpack.opts` in your working directory.
+mocha-webpack attempts to load a configuration file named `mocha-webpack.opts` in your working directory.
 It's basically the same like `mocha.opts` for mocha and appends common CLI options automatically to your commands.

 `--opts` allows you to define a custom file path for this config file.